emirkmo/google-alert/README.md

 1. **No Chromecast devices found**: Ensure devices are on the same network and not in guest mode
 2. **Database locked**: Check for multiple instances running simultaneously
-3. **Sensor read errors**: Verify DHT sensor connections and permissions
+3. **No temperature data**: Ensure your temperature sensor system is writing data to the SQLite database

 ### Logging